ShaneShang/blog.erictreacy.github.io/me/index.md

 layout: about
 ---

 # Hello!

-My name is Eric & I am an Engineer with an aptitude & affinity for bench science, lab design & software.
+My name is Shane Shang.
+I am a student in computational neuroscience.

-I spend my time being a husband to [@jkmogan](https://www.instagram.com/jkmogan), father, runner, climber, skier, scientist & [writing code](https://github.com/erictreacy).

-When I actually think to do it, I also enjoy taking [photos](https://erictreacy.me/photos).

-I seldom [tweet](https://twitter.com/erictreacy), but it's the perfect way to get a hold of me.
+Contact: jiaqishang2018@u.northwestern.edu

 # About this site:

-This is a custom Jekyll (Ruby) site proudly hosted on GitHub.
+This site is built on the amazing template by Eric Treacy: https://blog.erictreacy.me/